 Cover Image Credit: Maxpixel

-Everyone knows that underwater diving is the best way to experience marine life, but it requires you to purchase some super expensive equipment to be able to experience it.
-On the other hand, snorkeling doesn’t require much equipment or practice to experience the amazing views of marine life in their natural habitat.
-We’ve prepared a list of 15 of the best destinations to go snorkeling in Europe.
+Europe is one of the most visited continents in the world.
+Millions of tourists go for a holiday to see enthralling cities and architecture.
+Everyone knows that underwater diving is the best way to experience marine life, but it requires you to purchase some super expensive equipment to be able to experience it.With most of the European countries, surrounded by the Mediterranean, Arctic and Atlantic Oceans, it makes it the prime destination for oceanic adventures.
+Snorkeling is one such thrilling sport that doesn’t require much equipment or practice to experience the amazing views of marine life in their natural habitat.
+We’ve prepared a list of 17 of the best destinations to go snorkeling in Europe.

-15 Best Spots For Snorkeling In Europe
+17 Best Spots For Snorkeling In Europe

 1. Elafonisi Beach, Crete, Greece

 If you wish to do snorkeling in Europe, then Elafonisi beach is among the top 10 snorkeling spots in Europe.
 Located on the Crete Island in Greece in the Eastern Mediterranean Region, this place offers a diverse variety of marine life of the Mediterranean to the marine life enthusiasts.
 The clear blue waters shining like the clear sky let you witness the marine life clearly and allows you to explore the depths of the sea easily.

 Best Time To Visit: Early Autumn, September to October